Kotlin/kotlinx.coroutines/tools/import-bench/README.md

 * the project's build output, IDE state and compiled Kotlin DSL scripts are deleted first, so the build scripts really are recompiled (see `--state` below for exactly how much);
-* the Gradle daemon is fresh — the IDE starts one and stops it when the project closes, so daemon startup and cold JIT are inside the number, which is what a first import after opening the IDE actually costs;
+* the Gradle daemon is fresh — any daemon still serving the isolated Gradle home is stopped first, so daemon startup and cold JIT are inside the number, which is what a first import after opening the IDE actually costs.
+This is enforced rather than
+  assumed: the Tooling API silently reuses a compatible running daemon, and a reused daemon serves every compiled build script out of an in-memory cross-build cache that deleting on-disk caches does not touch — a reusing sync costs about 2 s against 12, which is a different measurement entirely.
+Every run also checks afterwards whether it really got a fresh daemon and prints a warning if it did not;
 * the Gradle home is isolated under `build/import-bench/gradle-home`, primed once from your `~/.gradle` by hardlinking, so dependencies are never re-downloaded and almost no extra disk is used — `du` will report tens of gigabytes that are not really there;